starknet-edu/starknetbook/src/ch02-13-foundry-forge.md

             }
         }
     }
+}
 ```

-This contract allows minting tokens to a recipient during deployment, checking balances, and transferring tokens, relying on the openzeppelin ERC20 library.
+This contract allows minting tokens to a recipient during deployment, checking balances, and transferring tokens, relying on the OpenZeppelin ERC20 library.

 ### Test Preparation